jimmmy90/llm-rank-confidence-sets/README.md

 # LLM ranking with statistically valid rank confidence sets

 Rank a set of LLMs on a benchmark and report **how uncertain each rank actually is** — not just a point ranking.
-Built on AISI's [Inspect](https://inspect.aisi.org.uk) for evaluation, with rank confidence sets computed via the **Mogstad–Romano–Shaikh–Wilhelm (MRSW)** procedure.
+Built on AISI's [Inspect](https://inspect.aisi.org.uk) for evaluation, with rank confidence sets computed using the inference-for-ranks method of **Mogstad et al. (2024)**.
+In the rest of this note, I use MRSW procedure as a convenient shorthand for this rank-inference approach.

 The point of the project: a leaderboard that says "model A is rank 1, model B is rank 2" hides the fact that, on a finite set of questions, that ordering is a